 A few weeks ago on October 23rd I received a strange text message from someone pretending to be a friend of mine (names / details removed for privacy reasons)

-sender: “hey where u meet your wife again? cause I’m creating a blog on my site about it”
+sender: “hey whats your favorite sport again? cause I’m creating a blog on my site about it”

 me: “what site?”

-sender: “where you meet. that’s all. and I’m giving u the link after the blog finish”
+sender: “your favorite sport. that’s all. and I’m giving u the link after the blog finish”

 me: “what are you writing about?
 This is very confusing”